 Electrical stimulation sends signals to the brain that block or scramble normal pain signals.
 Devices that are implanted are like a pacemaker for chronic pain, modifying pain messages before they reach the brain.
 For less severe pain, an external Transcutaneous Electrical Stimulation (TENS) can be used to interrupt or mask pain signals, preventing them from reaching the brain.

 Exercise.
 There is a known link between many types of chronic pain and exercise.
-Even light to moderate exercise, such as walking or swimming, can contribute to an overall sense of well-being by improving blood and oxygen flow to muscles.
+Even light to moderate exercises, such as walking or swimming, can contribute to an overall sense of well-being by improving blood and oxygen flow to muscles.
 We know that exercise, sleep, and relaxation can help reduce stress, which can help alleviate pain.
 It is important that patients carefully follow a properly prescribed exercise routine.

 Hypnosis.
 Initially approved in medical practice by the American Medical Association in 1958, hypnosis continues to grow in popularity.
 Hypnosis can help a patient control the amount of pain they can withstand.
 Although not fully understood, some believe hypnosis may result in relief of pain by acting on chemicals in the nervous system, slowing impulses.